-UofSC does not mail paper bills or statements.
-Account information is available on Self-Service Carolina and statements are available in the Payment Gateway.
+The university does not mail paper bills or statements.
+Account information is available on Self-Service Carolina.
+To view your statement, log into Self-Service Carolina, click on Account Information and then click Payment Gateway.
 The student receives an email when statements are available.

 Private loans can only be posted to the student account once the funds have been received from the lender.